alto777/Playground/README.md

 Mostly I just saw stuff I wanted to be able to use that I hunted down using 'find' and 'grep', my best Unix friends.

 ## Now trying to make it 0.6.0 compatible.

+Part of this is learning a bit more git.
+Hang on.